The Introvert's Guide to Finding a Church (and Going In)

 This Guide I'm both introverted and shy.
 Friends rate me a 35 out of 10 for introversion.
-I took a 16PF personality test under university conditions and buried the shyness/introversion needle deep into the hot squishy center of the earth.
-Yet I attend a great church and even conned my way into a sweet nonpaid blogging gig (wait...).
+I took a 16PF personality test under university research conditions and I buried the introversion needle deep into the hot squishy center of the earth.
+Yet, I attend a great church and even conned my way into a sweet nonpaid blogging gig (wait...).

 It's a rewarding experience, both now, and, you know, LATER.
-I want you to have this experience, but first, you have to find a church.
+I want you to have this experience, but first, we have to find you a church.
 So, submitted for your approval is the first installment of The Introvert's Guide to Finding a Church (and Going In).

 Please stow all carry-on baggage and return your seat back and folding trays to their full upright position.